 Southeast Healthcare follows the CDC and Ohio local health departments' protocol for COVID-19 Vaccinations.
-We provide vaccines for all Ohioans 18 years and older.
+We provide vaccines and boosters for all Ohioans 18 years and older.
 We offer two brands of COVID-19 vaccines: Moderna (2 does for initial series, 28 days apart) and Johnson & Johnson (1 dose for initial series).
-We are scheduling for third doses of Moderna vaccines.
+We are now scheduling for boosters for the COVID-19 vaccines.
 We currently do not carry the Pfizer COVID-19 vaccine or immunize individuals under 18 years of age.

 If you meet the eligibility requirements we have walk in and scheduled appointment times available.
 Call to schedule an appointment and hear hours on our vaccine lines: 614-360-0195 (Franklin County Appts) or 740-695-7727 (Belmont County Appts).
 Note: Please allow 1-2 business days to respond to voicemail messages.